 2. The Suspiciously Polished "Struggle" & Origin Story

 Every bootstrapper mythos needs a humble beginning.
-The larper’s version is often a aestheticized, Instagram-ready struggle.
+The larper's version is often an aestheticized, Instagram-ready struggle.

 The Larper Pattern: The "garage" or "spare bedroom" looks like a WeWork pod, outfitted with high-end audio/visual equipment from day one for pristine content creation.
 The "I ate ramen for a year" story is told while wearing a $300 Patagonia vest.